St. Pat's blog is a new feature that we will update regularly.

 In the early 90's, interest rates were high and Celis simply took on debt at a high interest rate.
 Celis sold a majority share to Miller in late 90's and Miller closed it in 2000.
 Waterloo and Coppertank leased large spaces in downtown Austin around 1992-3.
 Downtown began to boom and they got hit with huge lease increases years later and could not survive.

 Austin Homebrew Supply was purchased in ~2015 by the owner of Adventures in Homebrewing in Michigan.
 Homebrewing was doing very well at that time.
 The new owner had a 25,000 sf building built and completed in early 2019.
 By that time, homebrewing was tanking across the country.
 So, in early 2022, the owner shuttered AHS.
-He leased the building for 5 years, with a total of over $2M net income in 5 years.
+He leased out the building for 5 years, with a total of over $2M net income.
 The building went up for sale just a week ago.
 If he gets the asking price, he will make ~$3.5M in capital gains.

 So that is how a homebrew shop that has been out of business for 4 years, will make $5.5M, and is undoubtedly the most profitable homebrew shop in the US during that time.
-I see a former competitor of AHS, in business for 30 years, still leasing and flailing to survive---selling imported products below replacement cost, due to tariffs.
+Contrast this with another homebrew supplier, in business for 30 years, leasing the entire time, and now flailing to survive---selling imported products below replacement cost, due to tariffs.
 Only reason to do that is if you are discontinuing the products, or desparate for cash.

 Couple of side notes.